Apply: Physician Assistant

 Meet Standards

-• Prerequisite Science GPA (in the courses designated with an asterisk below): minimum 3.5.
+• Prerequisite Science GPA (in the courses designated with an asterisk below): minimum 3.2.
 Complete all prerequisite courses.

 • Baccalaureate degree from an accredited institution in the United States or its equivalent from a foreign country, earned by December 20, 2025.

 • Patient care experience: minimum of 500 hours of direct, hands-on patient care experience.
 This may be paid or volunteer.
-Eligible experiences include, but are not limited to, work as an RN, EMT, paramedic, medical assistant, PT or OT assistant, CNA, medical technician, social worker.
+Eligible experiences include, but are not limited to, work as an RN, EMT, paramedic, medical assistant, PT or OT assistant, CNA, medical technician, or social worker.
 Hours must be completed by the time of enrollment.

 • Physician assistant shadowing: minimum of 40 hours of shadowing a physician assistant.
 Hours must be completed by the time of application.